 5. Xero Payroll and Appogee HR Integration

 If you use Xero Payroll, even better!
 The sync options that Xero Payroll and Appogee HR integration provide, are invaluable.
 Remove any cause for concern over data accuracy as staff are provided with a single entry point for personal profile data and absence information, and the updates will sync to Xero Payroll.

 Why Appogee HR?

-Appogee HR support SMBs with day to day HR management, absence control and compliance.
-You can trust Appogee HR to keep your information secure through a series of self-service, customisable modules for Core HR, Leave, Goal Management (OKRs) and Company Docs & Policies.
+Appogee HR supports SMBs with day-to-day HR management, absence control, and compliance.
+You can trust Appogee HR to keep your information secure through a series of self-service, customisable modules for Core HR, Leave, Goal Management (OKRs), and Company Docs & Policies.